Trust Women Foundation > Clinics > Seattle Clinic > Patient Care Services > Abortion

 Medication Abortion (Aborto)

 Medication abortion is the ingestion of medications to bring about the end of a pregnancy early in the gestational cycle.
-Trust Women Seattle Clinic abortion clinic in Washington provides medication abortions up to 70 days into pregnancy.
+Trust Women Seattle Clinic in Washington provides medication abortions up to 70 days into pregnancy.
 The medications used are 95 percent effective.

 The cost of medication abortion care through 70 days is $650.